 Diploma, completed in Year 13, is recognised as equivalent to one A Level.
 Both attract UCAS points as such.

 Unit 5: Business Accounting

 This course is 100% coursework.
 You will be tested with an examination at the end of each unit and these take place during June.

-8 or more GCSEs at grades A*–C, including English and Maths.
+8 or more GCSEs at grades 9-4, including grade 5 in English and Mathematics.

 If Business has been studied at GCSE or BTEC Level 2, this will be an advantage.